ingra14m/Deformable-3D-Gaussians/README.md

 ### HyperNeRF Dataset

-A demo for the HyperNeRF dataset will be released shortly.
-I would be immensely grateful if someone could **provide the code displaying the HyperNeRF dataset** as showcased on the project pages of HyperNeRF or TiNeuVox.
+The results of HyperNeRF dataset can be viewed on the [project page](https://ingra14m.github.io/Deformable-3D-Gaussians.github.io/).